kseto06/Honami-Ichinose-Bot/README.md

  <ins>ChatGPT API</ins>
  - GPT Key to authorize -- reads incoming messages from Discord and sends back a response from GPT API
+ - NOTE: For this functionality to work, money must be spent on GPT API.

 <br>